hsinyuku/Software-Analysising-Data/README.md

 # SoftwareAnalysisingData
- Projects and challanges using R
+ projects and a challange using R
+ - Intro to time series analysis